frc-team-3341/2024-Crescendo-FRC-3341/README.md

 - Verified all module motors function
 - Verified all CANCoders function
 - Verified correct motor inverts
-- Tested feedforward for drive motors
+- Verified PIDF for drive motors (12/16)
 ### What has been done in simulation (non-exhaustive):
 - Verified that all drive and turn motors function
 - Determined proper characterizations for all drive and turn motors